mir-dataset-loaders/mirdata/docs/source/contributing.rst

 cached_property
 ---------------
-This is used primarily for Track objects.
+This is used primarily for Track classes.

 This decorator causes an Object's function to behave like an attribute (aka, like the ``@property`` decorator), but caches